 Market for free through personal networks, door-to-door introductions, and social media.
 Paid advertising can wait until you have steady income.

-Your first big decision: cleaning homes or offices?
+Your first big decision when you start a cleaning business: cleaning homes or offices?
 Each path has different startup costs, schedules, and income potential.

 Residential cleaning businesses